19th September 2009, 6:30 AM

 2) How is PokeSpecial released in Japan?

 In the past, PokeSpecial was serialized in several Grade magazines, but with their cancellation, the series currently runs on two main magazines: Corocoro Ichiban, a monthly magazine, and also Pokemon Fan, which is Pokemon-centered irregular release.
-Currently, the XY arc is being serialized, while the BW chapter is close to completion in compilation.
+Currently, the XY arc is being serialized, while the BW arc has just completed volume compilation.
 The B2W2 arc has completed their magazine run, and is expected to go into volume format following BW.
 One new chapter is released each time in each magazine, and the chapters get combined into comic version once there is adequate content.
 Notice that the issue name does not coincide with the month.
 For instance, the issue released for May is called the June edition.
 Original materials are often added when the chapters are compiled into volumes, and a significant portion of the Platinum and HGSS arcs, especially their conclusion, were only available in the volume format.
 Starting from April 2014, the XY arc is being pre-published into a separate collection, which will consist of chapters being serialized in Corocoro Ichiban, but not those in Pokemon Fan.
 The conventional compilation will continue, and according to the writers, this new publication method allows early compilation of the XY arc into volume format, and also serves to lessen new readers' burden to go through dozens of old material.
-It may also alleviate the pressure to rush the B2W2 arc, which has limited magazine chapters.
+Since January 2015, ORAS is being released monthly on Club Sunday for free, which is a Japanese online manga site.
+It is the first online serialization of the series.

 PokeSpecial is not currently being serialized in any English-based magazines, but the series is being translated by VIZ in English, and by Kurokawa in French.
 Singapore's Chuang Yi also translated the series in English before the company closed down.
 Viz has released the RGB, Yellow and GSC series mostly according to their Japanese formats, except volume 14 which included the final chapters of GSC from the Japanese volume 15.
 The RS series is currently being continued where GSC left off, and is expected to progress into FRLG and Emerald eventually.
 On the other hand, the DP and Platinum series were being released as a separate series, and the HGSS was also given the same treatment, with the 4 HGSS chapters in the Japanese volume 43 moved to the equivalent volume 42 in English.
 The BW arc was released as mini-volume formats in English, but full volumes were released afterwards, under a separate title again, following the Japanese format except the HGSS content omission from volume 43.
 In French, only the BW arc was released, having full volume thickness but only compiled the magazine chapters directly, thus having different covers and listings from the Japanese volume release.